ibm-cloud-docs/vpc/vpn-ts-dns-configuration-not-working.md

 {{site.data.keyword.attribute-definition-list}}

-# Why isn't the DNS resolution request sent to DNS server specified on the VPN server?
+# Why isn't the DNS resolution request sent to the DNS server specified on the VPN server?
 {: #troubleshoot-dns-request}
 {: troubleshoot}
 {: support}